PeterCalifano/pacs-examples/course_notes/basics.md

-# Notes from introductory lecture 1
+# Notes from lecture 1: basic introduction to C++ development

 - Check WeBeep and the course repo (forked from the original) for a heck of a lot of contents.